precup/bimon/README.md

 ## TODO

 #### Known Issues
-- Occassionally gets stuck when running a subprocess in live mode on Windows, proceeds after any input
-    - Windows currently uses `VERBOSE` mode for `update` by default as a result
+- Live mode does not work on Windows, falls back to VERBOSE.
 - Multiple instances running at once is not safe
 - Corrupted build artifacts/extractions aren't handled at all
-- Killing the extraction threads might litter the version space, hasn't been a problem *yet*
+- Killing the extraction threads might litter the version folder, but it hasn't been a problem *yet*
 - SIGINT doesn't print if triggered in the middle of another print
 - Minor formatting issues on SIGINT while in live mode

 #### Maybe Someday
 - Non interactive bisect mode
 - Make more general so this isn't just a Godot specific tool
+- Live mode on Windows
 - Sentinel usage cleanup
 - git.py and bisect.py cleanup
 - Switch path-spec to being input with -- like git